Create and Configure AWS Lambda Functions

 - ${example}

 The loggingConfig property controls log format and verbosity.
-Setting logFormat to “JSON” structures logs as JSON objects rather than plain text, making them easier to parse and filter in CloudWatch Logs Insights.
-The applicationLogLevel controls your code’s log statements, while systemLogLevel controls Lambda’s internal logs.
-The LogGroup defines retention and tagging separately from the function.
+Setting logFormat to “JSON” structures logs for easier querying.
+The applicationLogLevel controls your code’s log output, while systemLogLevel controls Lambda runtime logs.
+The function depends on the CloudWatch Log Group being created first, which also sets retention policies.

-Handle failures with dead letter queues and retries
+Route failures to dead letter queues

 import * as pulumi from "@pulumi/pulumi";